One person is chosen to bear the brunt of any psychological discomfort experienced by the family as a whole.

-The story comes from the Bible.
-In the Old Testament, Leviticus 16 there is a goat that was mortally sacrificed, and another that was cast to the wilderness.
-This goat was to carry all the sins of his tribe.
+The story is from the Bible in the Old Testament, Leviticus 16.
+It is a story of two goats.
+One goat was mortally sacrificed, and another who was cast to the wilderness.
+This “cast” goat was to carry all the sins of his tribe.
 The goat was chosen to carry away the “sins of man” so it would release all the tribe members of their guilt.

-All the members of the tribe were glad.
-They had cast all of their burdens onto the goat.
+All the members of the tribe were relieved of course, as they had cast all of their burdens onto the goat.

 So, everyone felt better!!!

-Noone had to compensate for their sins.
-They had simply agreed to throw them onto the goat.
+No one had to compensate for their sins.
+They had simply agreed to cast and throw them onto the goat.
 And there you have it.
 The “scapegoat”.

 Why might you be the “scapegoat” in your family?
 Well, you are the normal one!